 The most recent Annual Report reviewed by SSR2 (FY18) lists eighteen separate initiatives for the fiscal year and then describes how those initiatives connect to the overall mission of the Office of the CTO and ICANN’s overall strategic plan.
 The Annual Plan then links to activity reports that describe the work completed in a reporting period (six months).

 The connection between the SSR Annual Report and ICANN’s Strategic Plan is not clear.
 Furthermore, the Strategic Plan does not mention the SSR Annual Reports and barely mentions SSR-related activities.
 If a more structured internal process for showing how activities and initiatives relate to specific strategic goals, objectives, and priorities in the IS-SSR Framework is present, it is not available publicly or to the SSR2 Review Team.
-However, the section of the most recent Annual Report that identifies annual initiatives does attempt to relate them to ICANN’s Strategic Plan.
+However, the section of the most recent annual report that identifies annual initiatives does attempt to relate them to ICANN’s Strategic Plan.

-Other SSR1 Recommendations attempt to align and integrate ICANN’s SSR activities with the overall Strategic Plan.
+Other SSR1 recommendations attempt to align and integrate ICANN’s SSR activities with the overall Strategic Plan.
 The implementation of SSR1 Recommendation 17 falls well short of providing a structured and easily reviewed internal process.

 SSR1 Recommendation 18

-ICANN should conduct an annual operational review of its progress in implementing the SSR Framework and include this assessment as a component of the following year’s SSR Framework.
+“ICANN should conduct an annual operational review of its progress in implementing the SSR Framework and include this assessment as a component of the following year’s SSR Framework.”

 SSR2 Conclusion: This recommendation remains relevant.
 The SSR2 Review Team was unable to find any evidence of either an internal review process or a public review process that would have resulted in regular updates to the IS-SSR Framework, and so cannot determine whether this recommendation achieved its intended results.